import collections

 agg_funcs: a list of (intermediate-column, functions, keyword) triples that

-are applied on the grouped concatination of the preprocessed chunks.
+are applied on the grouped concatenation of the preprocessed chunks.

 finalizers: a list of (result-column, function, keyword) triples that are